marcelm/cutadapt/README.md

 * The value -1
 * The read sequence

-The option is currently experimental and additional columns may be added in the future.
+When parsing that file, be aware that additional columns may be added in the future.
 Also, in the current version, when the `--times` option is set to a value other than 1 (the default value), multiple lines are written to the info file for each read.

 Using a "configuration file"